AHR2HL/PCAP/_sources/index.rst

    :modal:
    :modalTitle: About this Course

-   This interactive book is a product of Alpha School.
+   This interactive book prepares you for the **PCAP-31-03 (Certified Associate in Python Programming)** certification exam from the Python Institute.

+   **Prerequisites:**

+   This course assumes you have passed the PCEP-30-02 certification or have equivalent entry-level Python knowledge including:

+   * Python fundamentals, data types, and operators
+   * Control flow (if/elif/else, for/while loops)
+   * Basic data structures (strings, lists, tuples, dictionaries)
+   * Functions and basic exception handling

+   If you need to build these foundational skills, start with our **Python Fundamentals (PCEP Edition)** course first.

+   **What you'll learn:**

+   * **Modules and Packages (12% of exam)** - Advanced module usage, creating packages, standard library (math, platform, random)
+   * **Exceptions (14% of exam)** - Advanced exception handling, custom exceptions, assert statements
+   * **Strings (18% of exam)** - Complete string method mastery, encoding, text processing
+   * **Object-Oriented Programming (34% of exam)** - Classes, inheritance, polymorphism, encapsulation, introspection
+   * **Advanced Functions & Data Processing (22% of exam)** - Closures, decorators, map/filter/zip, file I/O, sorting algorithms

+   **Course Features:**

+   * 34 comprehensive chapters covering 100% of PCAP exam topics
+   * Advanced coding exercises with instant feedback
+   * Object-oriented programming projects
+   * Real-world applications and best practices
+   * Practice assessments aligned with PCAP exam format

+   **About the Content:**

+   This course is adapted for PCAP certification by Alpha Schools, based on:

-   * This book is based on the `Original work <http://www.openbookproject.net/thinkcs/python/english2e/>`_ by:  Jeffrey Elkner, Allen B. Downey, and Chris Meyers, the Interactive edition of `How to Think Like a Computer Scientist <https://runestone.academy/runestone/static/thinkcspy/index.html>`_ by Brad Miller, David Ranum and many more and `Programs Information and People <https://runestone.academy/runestone/static/pip2/index.html>`_ by Paul Resnick
+   * Original work by Jeffrey Elkner, Allen B. Downey, and Chris Meyers: `How to Think Like a Computer Scientist <http://www.openbookproject.net/thinkcs/python/english2e/>`_
-   * Adapted by Adam Roush to fit the PCEP and PCAP certification exams.
+   * Interactive edition by Brad Miller and David Ranum: `thinkcspy <https://runestone.academy/runestone/static/thinkcspy/index.html>`_
+   * `Programs, Information, and People <https://runestone.academy/runestone/static/pip2/index.html>`_ by Paul Resnick
+   * PCAP alignment, advanced topics, and OOP content adapted by Adam Roush, Alpha Schools

+   **Technical Credits:**

-   * Activecode based on `Skulpt <http://skulpt.org>`_
+   * Activecode powered by `Skulpt <http://skulpt.org>`_
-   * Codelens based on `Online Python Tutor <http://www.pythontutor.com>`_
+   * Codelens powered by `Online Python Tutor <http://www.pythontutor.com>`_

+   **Career Advancement:**

+   The PCAP certification demonstrates professional-level Python programming skills to employers and is recognized globally by the Python Institute.
+Upon completion, you'll be equipped to:

+   * Design and implement object-oriented Python applications
+   * Work with advanced Python libraries and modules
+   * Write production-quality, maintainable code
+   * Continue to PCPP (Professional) level certifications

+   ---

+   © Alpha Schools.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Table of Contents